saroun/simres/INSTALL.md

 - Choose the open source GPL-licensed JDK from https://openjdk.java.net/.Binary distributions should be available at https://jdk.java.net/.

 When Java JRE or SDK is installed at `Program Files\Java\[some name]`, the SIMRES installer should find it.
 Otherwise you need to provide a path to it by editting the JRE variable in `./simresGUI_win32.bat` manually.

+#### Other Runtime Libraries
+Read additional information provided with the download links.
+In general, the *Windows* binary distributions are build using the Mingw-w64 package and required runtime libraries are included in the distribution.
+On *Linux*, the GNU gcc package is used and required runtime libraries (in particular, `libgfortran`) should be installed by the system admin.
+This also depends on the version of gcc the SIMRES binaries were compiled against.
+At present, the binary distribution for Linux is built using the *Windows Linux Subsystem*.
+By Feb 2020, the version is gcc `Ubuntu 5.4.0-6ubuntu1~16.04.12`.
+If you plan to run SIMRES on a newer system, you may need to install `libgfortran.so.3`:
+`sudo apt-get install libgfortran3` or build the SIMRES core from the source (see [below](#building-from-the-source)).

 ### Linux

 - Get the binary package at `http://neutron.ujf.cas.cz/restrax/download` and unpack it.
 - Run command  `[sudo] perl Install.pl [target directory]` from the distribution directory to install SIMRES.
-If no target directory is provided, SIMRES is installed to `/usr/opt/simres` and an executable link is made to `/usr/bin/simres` (requires sudo privileges).
+If the target directory is "`.`", SIMRES is installed to `/opt/simres` and an executable link is made to `/usr/bin/simres` (requires sudo privileges).
 - Run the program by executing `[target directory]/simresGUI`.
 See the user guide at `[target directory]/doc/simres-guide.pdf` for more information.

 ### Windows

-- Get the installer at `http://neutron.ujf.cas.cz/restrax/download` (the installer is packed in a zip archive to prevent windows from blocking its execution).
+- Get the installer at `http://neutron.ujf.cas.cz/restrax/download` (the installer is packed in a zip archive to prevent Windows from blocking its execution).
 - Execute the installer and follow instructions as usual.
 - Run the program (a launch icon should be on the desktop and in the Start menu.
 See the user guide for more information (a link is provided in the Start menu in Simres folder).